Modern Family: Season 3

 The third season was met with critical acclaim.
 On Rotten Tomatoes, season three has a rating of 92% based on 13 reviews, with an average score of 8.33/10 and the consensus: "Modern Family settles into a well-oiled groove, consistently delivering inspired farce and making it look effortless."
 Slant Magazine reviewer Peter Swanson wrote that while the first episode was "the type of wacky-location stunt that's usually reserved for the fifth or sixth season of a dying sitcom," the following episodes "have been better... but they're still uneven".
 He also criticized the writers for relying too much on "stunt episodes and celebrity cameos, like David Cross".
 He ultimately gave the season 3 out of 4 stars.
 James Parker of The Atlantic said, at the beginning of the third season that "Modern Family is very, very funny, almost ruthlessly so.
 It's a bit of a master class in pace and brevity.
 The writing is Vorsprung durch Technik: hectically compressed but dramatically elegant, prodigal in its zingers and snorters but austere in its construction."
 He found it an exception to his dislike for sitcoms that do not use a laugh track.
 During the third season, New York Times columnist Frank Bruni argued that gay criticism of Cameron and Mitchell actually showed the progress gays have made toward social acceptance.
-"A decade ago," he writes, "[gays] would have balked—and balked loudly—at how frequently Cameron in particular tips into limp-wristed, high-voiced caricature."
+"A decade ago," he wrote, "[gays] would have balked—and balked loudly—at how frequently Cameron in particular tips into limp-wristed, high-voiced caricature."
 But now, "most gay people trust that the television audience knows we're a diverse tribe, not easily pigeonholed.
 Modern Family endows us with a sort of comic banality.
 It's an odd kind of progress.
 But it's progress nonetheless."

 Season 4

-The fourth season of Modern Family received mixed-to-positive reviews from critics.
-Rotten Tomatoes currently gives the season an approval rating of 73% based on 11 reviews, with an average score of 7.75/10 and the consensus: "Modern Family still has charm to burn and boasts a uniformly excellent cast, but the series' subversive edge has dulled".
+The fourth season of Modern Family received positive reviews from critics.
+Rotten Tomatoes gives the season an approval rating of 67% based on 11 reviews, with an average score of 7.75/10 and the consensus: "Modern Family still has charm to burn and boasts a uniformly excellent cast, but the series' subversive edge has dulled".
 Halfway through the season, Rachel Stein of Television Without Pity wrote, "much as I liked the pairings and some of the dialogue, ["New Year's Eve"] is just another contrived episode of Modern Family we can cite when we talk later about how a different show should have won the 2013 Emmy for Best Comedy."
 Dalene Rovenstein of Paste Magazine gave the season a positive review, but said a better season was possible.